 There is a 40 euro registration fee non-refundable in case of cancellation.

-Participants are recommended to stay at hotels in the centre of Athens close to the Acropolis and within walking distance of the Ionic Centre, the Welcome Reception, the Farewell Dinner and the pick-up points for the coaches for the visits in and around Athens.
+For details of accommodation in Athens there is a list of hotels given below or contact Patricia Kakounis, Align Events and Travel, email@example.com, telephone +30 210614 1745 (landline), +30 6948 872 111 (mobile).
+Please note that Athens is an extremely popular tourist destination once again and it is highly recommended that you book your accommodation as soon as possible.
+Participants are recommended to stay at hotels in the centre of Athens close to the Acropolis and within walking distance of the Ionic Centre, the Welcome Reception, the Farewell Dinner and the pick-up points for coaches.
 The venues are also accessible by taxi.

 Please note: the pick-up points for the coaches will be:

 Caroline Davies is hosting her last AGM as President in Athens and very much hopes to catch up with the many friends she has made over the past six years.
 Please contact her on firstname.lastname@example.org if you have any questions about the programme she has put together with the help of Jill Yakas, Janet Harley and Patricia Kakounis.